 DIYnCrafts.com – Teach your kids how to re-grow food from scraps with this instructional site.
 It will walk you through regrowing some of the foods you and your family eat regularly such as lettuce, onions, and even pineapple!
 This one takes some patience for the plants to regrow, but it’s worth the wait.
 Within a few days you’ll see a change.

-Creative Connections For Kids – perfect project to do outside.
+Creative Connections For Kids – A perfect project to do outside.
 Take the everyday objects you use and help them answer the question: does this float, or sink?
 This site guides you through the experiments with a pictorial, so it’s easy to follow.

 Make Your Own Reservoir – A wonderful project to teach your kids about how groundwater works.
 This site has many more simple experiments to choose from.
 It’s well laid out and easy to understand.